Chrillaz/scaffold-theme/README.md

 ### Webpack

-To chunk .scss or .ts files specify each by name => src in entry of the config
+To chunk .scss or .ts files specify each by name => src in entry of the config object in webpack.config.js

 ```
 entry: {